 Below is an overview of the process.
 When you hire us at Fireaway Building Compliance, we’ll ensure all the necessary steps are taken to keep your building safe and to ensure you are on the right side of the legislation.

 Compliance schedules are issued by the Council at the completion of building work.
 Your building will have a compliance schedule that will outline the Specified Systems in the building.

 As we are Independently Qualified Persons (IQPs), we can complete the inspection and reporting aspects of the Building Warrant of Fitness process.
 We can also complete a range of maintenance tasks too.
 You are legally responsible for ensuring this maintenance and inspection work is completed, but we’ll provide you with comprehensive support.

-We’ll provide you with a copy of the Building WOF that you need to display in your building.
+We’ll provide you with a copy of the Building WOF in Taupo that you need to display in your building.
 A copy of the Building WOF and any other required documentation is also sent to the Council.